 Remember to create an annotation every time you do something that might affect your conversion rate optimization.
 The date of each animation will appear as a dot on the chart.
 When you're viewing your WooCommerce conversion rate data, if there are any major changes in the graph then you can easily see which change/annotation they were caused by.

 For example, adding product tables should increase your WooCommerce conversion rate.
 If you see a sudden spike in the conversion rate tracking chart, you can easily see if it happened after you added the product tables.

-It's time to optimise your WooCommerce conversion rate!
+It's time to optimize your WooCommerce conversion rate!

 As you've seen, WooCommerce product tables provide lots of opportunities to increase conversions.
-Of course, you'll see the greatest success if you combine WooCommerce conversion rate optimisation with other ways to increase revenue.
+Of course, you'll see the greatest success if you combine WooCommerce conversion rate optimization with other ways to increase revenue.

 How to get even more conversions

 - Make sure nothing else is putting customers off buying from you.
 For example, is your pricing competitive?